-Music as Therapy International provides training and support to independent care practitioners worldwide, so that they may use techniques and activities informed by basic principles of music therapy in their work with children, young people and adults with care and support needs (hereafter referred to as "adults at risk").
+Music as Therapy International provides training and support to independent care practitioners worldwide, so that they may use techniques and activities informed by basic principles of music therapy in their work with children, young people and adults with care and support needs (hereafter referred to as "vulnerable adults").

-We believe strongly that the welfare of the children, young people and adults at risk we encounter through our work is the responsibility of everyone who works for Music as Therapy International, regardless of their role.
+We believe strongly that the welfare of the children, young people and vulnerable adults we encounter through our work is the responsibility of everyone who works for Music as Therapy International, regardless of their role.
 Our understanding of this is detailed in Section 1.